Group critical illness cover

 Spark: the digital home for employee health and wellbeing

-Spark is our all-in-one single point of access that empowers everyone to take charge of their health and wellbeing– whether that be physical, mental, family, financial and legal – with a wider range of services than ever before.
+Spark is our all-in-one single point of access that empowers employees to take charge of their health and wellbeing– whether that be physical, mental, family, financial and legal – with a wider range of services than ever before.